Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 Contact us
 *  Go to the Temple Lean "Home/Landing" page
-*  Scroll to the Footer
+*  Scroll down to the Footer
 *  Click on the "Contact Us icon" in the bottom left corner
-*  Verify that we are directed to the contact us page which opens opens with basic gym information on the left and a form to fill out on the right.
+*  Verify that we are directed to the contact us page which opens with basic gym information on the left and a Contact us form to fill out on the right.
-*  Across each of the web pages when you see a Contact us icon or button or icon you may verify that by clicking on it opens the Contact us page.
+*  Across each of the Temple Lean website pages when you see a Contact us icon or button you may verify that by clicking on that it opens the Contact us page.

 Fitness challenge
 *  Go to the "Home/Landing" page
 *  Scroll down to the Footer
-*  Click on download icon
+*  Click on the download icon
 *  Verify that a new tab opens and pdf of this months fitness challenge appears

 Links to Social Media
 *  Go to the "Home/Landing" page
 *  Scroll down to the Footer
 *  Click on each social media icon
-*  Verify that a new tab opens and that relevant social media platform and account appears
+*  Verify that a new tab opens and that the relevant social media platform and account appears

+##### Header and Footer
+* Across each of the Temple Lean Web pages you may verify that the Header and the Footer have the same features outlined above

 #### Fitness Classes page: